Home > PVP, SWTOR, Vanguard / Powertech, Video > “Iron Fist” 25/14/2 PVP Tank Spec for SWTOR Powertech / Vanguard

 Here is the spec used in the video: Powertech (Vanguard).

-The “Iron Fist” spec has been very effective for me in PVP, both group play and solo.
-It’s designed to support aggressive close-quarters combat gameplay: you can tank and burn down MDPS and pressure and shutdown casters and healers, while retaining Guard, charge, and debuff capability.
+The “Iron Fist” spec is designed to support aggressive close-quarters combat gameplay: you can tank and burn down MDPS and pressure and shutdown casters and healers, while retaining Guard, charge, and debuff capability.

 For more information about Powertech / Vanguard PVP, please refer to my free in-depth Guide.